Hooray, you’ve booked the photoshoot! The next question: “Where do we go?”

 The fountains are turned off once it gets chilly.
 But, even in the colder non-rose months, the architecture is fun to play with.

 And this is just the front.
-If you explore the grounds even further, you will find the old stone buildings.
+If you explore the grounds even farther, you will find the old stone buildings.
 This place is teeming with possibilities!

 Don’t forget — our list of Top 10 photography locations in St. Louis is coming soon, too!